alexhalcazar/PokeDex/README.md

 # PokeDeX

-A program that uses express.js and integrates a Pokemon API
+A web application that uses express.js and integrates a Pokemon API

 ## Project Structure
 - `pokemon-application`: Server application that utilizes Express.js Router.